-Nobody knew it at the time, but the '80s’ hair-metal revolution started on Nov.
-10, 1981, when Motley Crue members Vince Neil (vocals), Mick Mars (guitar), Nikki Sixx (bass) and Tommy Lee (drums) crawled out of the Hollywood gutters and unleashed the original and independent pressing of their debut album, Too Fast for Love.
+Nobody knew it at the time, but the '80s hair-metal revolution started on Nov.
+10, 1981: Motley Crue crawled out of the Hollywood gutters that day, unleashing the original and independent pressing of their debut album, Too Fast for Love.

+But the band started booking some shows and making a name, not yet for their musical chops but for their willingness to play anytime, anywhere, and fight all comers just as fiercely when challenged.
 Before long, Motley Crue were packing fans in for multiple nights at famous Sunset Strip venues like the Whiskey A-Go-Go, but as Sixx admitted in The Dirt, "We were selling out show after show, but no label would sign us. ...
 So we solved that problem by creating our own label, Leathur Records.

 "We booked time in the cheapest studio [we could] find," he continued.
 "Mick liked the place because it had a Trident board. ...
 [He] fired the house engineer and brought in Michael Wagner; a jovial, cherubic German who used to be in the metal band Accept.
 Together, we spit out Too Fast for Love in three drunken days."

-These impressive figures gave a young A&R man Tom Zutaut the ammunition he needed to convince Elektra Records to offer Motley Crue their first recording contract, and Too Fast for Love was duly remixed — by none other than Roy Thomas Baker (Queen, Journey, the Cars, etc.) — and reissued in August 1982, nearly a full year after its original release.
+These impressive figures gave young A&R man Tom Zutaut the ammunition he needed to convince Elektra Records to offer Motley Crue their first recording contract, and Too Fast for Love was duly remixed by none other than Roy Thomas Baker (Queen, Journey, the Cars, etc.).
+Too Fast for Love was reissued in August 1982, nearly a full year after its original release.

-By then, word of mouth about Los Angeles' newest bad boys had spread far and wide; radio stations around the country started taking a chance on their songs and Too Fast for Love slowly crawled its way to No. 77 on the Billboard chart, ultimately selling a few hundreds thousand copies and pushing past the platinum sales plateau after the Crue’s global breakthrough the following year, Shout at the Devil.
+By then, word of mouth about Los Angeles' newest bad boys had spread far and wide; radio stations around the country started taking a chance on their songs and the album slowly crawled its way to No. 77 on the Billboard chart.
+They ultimately sold a few hundred thousand copies and pushing past the platinum sales plateau, after a global breakthrough the following year with the arrival of Shout at the Devil.

 Either way, Motley Crue's filthy and furious debut stands as one of the '80s' biggest underdogs turned unlikely game-changer.